A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

 Because the present study evaluates calibration as a robustness layer rather than as a model-updating study, post-hoc recalibration is treated as a future strengthening step rather than as a procedure applied to the held-out benchmark comparison itself.
-Reliability diagrams (calibration plots) are included in the Appendix (Figures~\ref{fig:appendix_reliability_comparable_a}--\ref{fig:appendix_reliability_dynamic}) as visual complements to the tabulated calibration gaps; recalibration experiments---isotonic regression, beta calibration, or Platt scaling applied to the frozen held-out predictions---are deferred to future work.
-The dynamic-arm calibration gaps (0.087--0.099 at horizon 10, increasing to 0.100--0.145 at horizon 30) are the primary candidate for recalibration follow-up, given their systematically larger magnitude relative to the best comparable-arm families.
+Reliability diagrams (calibration plots) are included in the Appendix (Figures~\ref{fig:appendix_reliability_comparable_a}--\ref{fig:appendix_reliability_dynamic}) as visual complements to the tabulated calibration gaps; recalibration experiments (isotonic regression, beta calibration, or Platt scaling applied to the frozen held-out predictions) are deferred to future work.
+The Family~A calibration gaps (0.089--0.098 at horizon 10, increasing to 0.123--0.149 at horizon 30) are the primary candidate for recalibration follow-up, given their systematically larger magnitude relative to the best Family~B models.

 See Figure~\ref{fig:methods_explainability_calibration} for a schematic overview of how explainability and calibration are integrated into the benchmark.